Lydia Lozano: Controversies

 In September 2001, an investigative report was aired entitled La gran mentira del corazón, produced by Melchor Miralles for El Mundo TV.
 César Sicre was hired for the report as an unknown actor who made people believe that he had had an affair with Mexican singer Paulina Rubio.
 Lozano mistakenly presented the erroneous claim as fact on a television broadcast.

 Another controversy involved the case of Ylenia Carrisi, the daughter of singers Al Bano and Romina Power, who disappeared in New Orleans in 1994.
 For months in 2005, Lozano shared the news that Ylenia was still alive, leading the young woman's father to file a lawsuit against Lozano.
 Lozano was forced to make a public apology.
 The Complaints and Ethics Commission of the Federation of Press Associations reviewed her case and found that Lozano "lacked journalistic commitment by not telling the truth."

 Personal life

 Lozano has two older siblings, Jorge and Esther.
-She has been married since June 22, 1990, to architect Carlos "Charlie" Garca-San Miguel Rodríguez de Partearroyo.
-On June 20, 2015, Lozano and her husband marked their 25th wedding anniversary by renewing their marriage vows.
-Her brother passed away due to COVID-19 in March 2021.
+She has been married since June 22, 1990, to architect Carlos "Charlie" García-San Miguel y Rodríguez de Partearroyo.
+In June 2015, Lozano and her husband marked their 25th wedding anniversary by renewing their marriage vows.
+Her brother died due to COVID-19 in March 2021.